 It’s important to know that the game primarily functions in real time.
 Ellie could very easily get accosted while visiting a workbench or searching through her backpack, and the various threats she faces won’t wait for her to patch herself up after being injured.
 This means gives incentive to the player to plan out these encounters carefully.
 If the enemy is unaware of Ellie’s presence, you can take advantage of that to craft improvised weapons such as Molotov cocktails or set up traps for them.
 On the other hand, if Ellie does get their attention, you better be good at thinking on your feet, because there is no going back.

 Anyone who read my review of The Last of Us may find this general summary of the gameplay suspiciously familiar.
-Coincidences may be unusually common in real life, but there are none to be found when parsing the gameplay of The Last of Us Part II.
-Indeed, when this game was released, certain fans criticized Mr. Druckmann and his team for recycling their ideas.
+You wouldn’t be alone; when this game was released, certain fans criticized Mr. Druckmann and his team for recycling their ideas.
 It’s not an entirely unfair criticism.
-Naughty Dog had proven a willingness to stick to what works with the Uncharted series and, for the most part, the same applied to The Last of Us – even in light of its then-small sample size.
+Naughty Dog had proven an uwillingness to take risks with the Uncharted series and, for the most part, the same applied to the original The Last of Us.

-However, I have to say that this criticism is a little overblown.
-Although Naughty Dog didn’t stray far from what they knew, the gameplay of The Last of Us Part II does manage to be an improvement over that of the original.
+However, I have to say that this particular criticism was overblown.
+Although Naughty Dog didn’t stray far from what they knew, the gameplay of The Last of Us Part II does manage to be a marked improvement over that of the original.
 One of the biggest problems I had with original game concerned a particular type of infected called a clicker.
-These creatures made playing the game extremely tedious, as they possessed the ability to kill Joel instantly if they grabbed him.
+These creatures made playing the game extremely irritating, as they possessed the ability to kill Joel instantly if they grabbed him.
 The idea was that, due to their blindness and superhuman hearing, you had to be quiet around them.
-Supposedly, they were meant to evoke a bat finding its way around using echolocation, although this didn’t explain why they couldn’t find Joel when he was walking right up to them.
-Regardless, they were extremely irritating to deal with because the player inevitably encountered many situations in which it was impossible to be quiet around them.
+Supposedly, they were meant to evoke a bat finding its way around using echolocation, which is not how that works, as it didn’t explain why they couldn’t find Joel when he was walking right up to them.
+Regardless, they made for irksome foes because the player inevitably encountered many situations in which it was impossible to be quiet around them.
 You would be doing just fine fighting an infected horde until you accidentally bumped into a clicker, thus forcing you back to the last checkpoint.
 Joel could later expend shivs to fatally stab the clickers grabbing him.
 However, this took the form of a quick-time event, meaning you could still get caught off-guard and miss the window when fighting a swarm.

 The Last of Us Part II fixes this by making clickers far more manageable.
 While they can still kill Ellie in a single attack, she, unlike Joel, has her trusty switchblade at her disposal.
 As it has infinite uses, you do not have to worry about having one at a given time in order to take them down.
 Even better, killing them doesn’t alert other clickers, so as long as Ellie doesn’t get their attention through other means, she can take them down one by one.
 This is greatly appreciated because while The Last of Us Part II does retain Naughty Dog’s signature trial-and-error design ethos, they did successfully lend a sense of fair play to the proceedings.
 All it took was one simple fix.
 In the original game, this was so bad, it ruined the suspension of disbelief, making Joel come across as clairvoyant.
 Here, what Ellie has to survive never quite reaches that level because most situations allow her and, by extension, you to parse a situation before plunging headfirst into things.

-In fact, if you try to guide Ellie through combat situations as you did Joel you will likely lead her straight to her death.
+In fact, if you approach conflicts the same way playing as Ellie as you did with Joel, you will likely lead her straight to her death.
 This is because Ellie, while a hardened survivor in her own right, isn’t as durable as Joel.
 This can be observed as you attempt to upgrade her combat performance.
-Unlike Joel, she can only upgrade her health once, and despite being proficient with her switchblade, doesn’t exactly handle herself well in melee combat.
+Unlike Joel, she can only upgrade her health once, and despite being proficient with her switchblade, doesn’t handle herself well in melee combat.